Balaton Sound Review: A European Electric Music Fesitval

 These guys were my favourite - they were so talented!
 And if memory serves, my favourite stage was a small one where they played 90s and early 2000 hits (which are still really popular in Hungary, retro radio big time!)

-Having VIP Passes at Balaton Sound
+Having a VIP Pass at Balaton Sound

 We had VIP passes and they were totally worth it!
 Firstly, we had the best view of the main stage (aka we were higher up, especially important for shorties like me).